Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 1. In the StoreManagerController class, add a _using_ directive to MvcMusicStore.Models:

-	(Code Snippet – _ASP.NET MVC 4 Helpers and Forms and Validation – Ex1 using MvcMusicStore_ – CSharp)
+	(Code Snippet – _ASP.NET MVC 4 Helpers and Forms and Validation – Ex1 using MvcMusicStore_)

 	<!-- mark:2 -->
 	````C#